Wednesday 24 February 2016

 Hotel Living: Then and Now

 I wrote the above lines a little less than two years ago.
-Even though the following is not a book about hotel living, it’s a piece I enjoyed writing while staying at a hotel...
+Even though the following is not a book about hotel living, its a piece I enjoyed writing while staying at a hotel...

 My earliest memory of living in a hotel goes all the way back to when I was 4-years old in Alexandria, Egypt.
 My father was appointed to Hotel Manager of the Montazah Sheraton and that was when we moved from Cairo to there.
-He then moved to Saudi Arabia and I went to Cairo to live with my grandparents for a couple of years.
+He then moved to Saudi Arabia while I went to Cairo to live with my grandparents for a couple of years.
 When they came back, we moved to the Cairo Sheraton and ended up living there for 17 long years.
 Knowing that this was a major hotel in the region, it only shows that the man was doing a great job.

 Of course this was an unusual life for all of us — to reside in an actual hotel with housekeeping, room service, laundry, swimming pool, and all these restaurants.
 It sure was different growing up in such environment.

 As a young boy, I recall that I sometimes wanted a normal house with a building and neighbourhood.
 You know, like my friends at school.
 I wanted to have neighbours and to play soccer in the street with the other kids and the ‘bawabeen’ — doormen.
-Not that this was the norm in mid-80s Cairo, but the stories from my father’s 1950s childhood were always on my mind.
+Not that this was the norm in mid-80s Cairo, but the stories from my fathers 1950s childhood in Zamalek were always on my mind.

 I often wished to ride the school bus with the rest of the boys instead of having a driver, who worked for the hotel.